ephes/django_async/article_sorted.md

 # Async Middleware Example

 Here's an example adding a middleware which supports both sync and async execution.
-Just add this to `mysite/middleware.py`:
+Just add this code to `mysite/middleware.py`:
 ```python
 import json
 import time